If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 Cons of iDEAS

-- There are several graphics glitches during gameplay, indicating a lot of work to be done on this particular emulator.
+- Several graphics glitches occur during gameplay, indicating that this particular emEmulatoreeds a lot of work.

 - I couldn’t find any system specifications anywhere on the web.